prestonceo/gcpbash/README.md

 # gcpbash
 Bash scripts and google cloud SDK commands for building and architecting solutions for IAM and IaC.
-Each file is simple and straight forward for creating scenarios for
+Each file is simple and straight forward for creating scenarios for:

  - IAM policies with multiple admins for a project in an organization.